laminlabs/lamin-blog/docs/1000genomes.md

 :::::
 ::::::

-## Author contributions

-Raaghav performed data engineering and analysis.
-Alex Rasmussen wrote the lakehouse ecosystem overview.
-Ishita curated the 88M-row SNV & Indel dataset.
-Sunny created the original CNV dataset based on `DRAGEN` and the basic CNV analysis flow.
-Sergei helped supervise the project and created the `polars` and `pyarrow` integrations in `lamindb`.
-Alex Wolf supervised the project.

 ## Code & data availability

 The five central notebooks, the shared benchmarking utilities, and the plotting script are available in the `laminlabs/1000genomes` database.